 Our instructors are talented educators, in addition to being professional ski guides, snow safety personnel, and avalanche forecasters.
 Our instructors work in the snow all winter long, tracking the weather and the avalanche cycles throughout the season.
-Each course is staffed with instructors from different generations, different professional backgrounds, and different personalities.
-A very common comment on the end of course evaluations is that the instructor team complemented one another very well.
-In short, the diversity of experience coupled with the amount of experience in the avalanche industry makes for a great educational experience.
+Each course is staffed with instructors from different professional backgrounds, and different personalities.
+A common comment on the end of course evaluations is that the instructor team complemented one another very well.
+In short, the diversity of experience coupled with the amount of experience in the avalanche industry of our staff makes for a great educational experience.

-The American Avalanche Institute Level 2 & Level 3 are recognized by the AMGA.
-AAI’s Level 3 course was audited by an AMGA representative in January 2009.
+The American Avalanche Institute Pro Level 1 & Pro Level 2 are recognized by the AMGA.
+AAI’s Pro Level 2 course was audited by an AMGA representative in January 2009.
 Many of AAI’s instructors are AMGA ski mountaineering certified and many others are working towards this certification.

 Our AMGA recognition is another example of AAI’s commitment to excellence in education and our willingness to do the hard work necessary to fulfill that commitment.

 Most of our instructors are professional Members of the American Avalanche Association, which indicates that they have been active in the avalanche industry for a minimum of four years.
 In addition, many of our staff are AAA Certified Instructors indicating that they have 10 or more seasons of running avalanche courses.
 Certifications don’t make the instructor, but they are at least an indication that the staff didn’t just learn about avalanches last year and are teaching that curriculum this year.